Rethinking Probabilistic Circuit Parameter Learning: Additional Experimental Details

-We train an HCLT \citep{liu2021tractable} with hidden size 512 on $16\times16$ aligned patches from the ImageNet32 dataset \citep{deng2009imagenet}.
-That is, we partition every $32\times32$ image (there are three color channels) into four $16\times16$ patches and treat these as data samples.
+\paragraph{ImageNet32 and The Corresponding PCs.} For ImageNet32, we partition every $32\times32$ image (three color channels) into four $16\times16$ patches and treat these as individual data samples.
 There are in total $16 \times 16 \times 3 = 768$ categorical variables in the PC.

-We apply a lossy YCC transformation proposed by \citet{malvar2003ycocg}.
-Specifically, given a pixel with RGB values $(R, G, B)$, we first normalize them to the range $[0, 1]$ by
+We preprocess the data in color space with a lossy transformation, YCoCg, and its scaled, reversible variant, YCoCg-R, proposed by \citet{malvar2003ycocg}.
+Specifically, in YCoCg transformation, given a pixel with RGB values $(R, G, B)$, we first normalize them to the range $[0, 1]$ by

 We then apply the following linear transformation:

 where $y$, $co$, and $cg$ are all in the range $[-1, 1]$.
 Finally, we quantize the interval $[-1, 1]$ into $256$ bins uniformly and convert $y$, $co$, and $cg$ to their quantized version $Y$, $Co$, and $Cg$, respectively.
 Note that $Y$, $Co$, and $Cg$ are all categorical variables with $256$ categories.